Download the pdf version

 Biosafety Officer: Amy Robison, [email protected] (406) 994-6733

-MSU Office of Research Compliance
+MSU Research Integrity & Compliance

 The main role of the MSU Institutional Biosafety Committee (IBC) is to protect students, teachers, researchers, and the community from potential exposure to biological agents studied in MSU research and teaching laboratories.
 This mission depends on the execution of safe handling and containment of biological agents and biohazardous material, as prescribed by federal regulations and MSU biosafety policies and procedures.
 Access to laboratories is restricted when biological agents and biohazardous materials are present and pose a threat to humans, animals, or the environment.
 This policy is meant to ensure that MSU considers the unique needs of individuals who rely on service/assistance animals and identifies accommodations, where feasible, to allow individuals the opportunity to enter a laboratory environment.